semgrep/semgrep/docs/pattern-features.md

 class' field as the expected type.
 Literal types are understood to a limited extent.

-Go currently does not recognize the type of all variables when declared on the same line.
+Semgrep for Go currently does not recognize the type of all variables when declared on the same line.
 That is, the following will not take both `a` and `b` as `int`s:

 ```go